-Many great guests are going to be announced for 2019.
+Many great guests are going to be announced for this year.
 Stay tuned and keep an eye on our website.
 Some guests may charge for autographs/photographs.

 David Wald began voice-acting for English dubs of anime in 2005 with ADV Films’ Shadow Skill.
 In the years since, David has continued to voice characters for ADV, Sentai Filmworks, Funimation, and others, including Fairy Tail’s Gajeel Redfox; Napapa and Hyssop in Dragon Ball Super; Bulat in Akame Ga Kill!; Tetsutetsu and Snipe in My Hero Academia; Rei in Love Stage; Attack On Titan’s Hannes; Vetto in Black Clover; Keishin Ukai in Haikyu; Gérman Luis in GARO: The Animation; Duke Togo in Golgo 13; Berg Katze in Gatchaman CROWDS; Master Chief in Halo: Legends; Dr. Ozaki in Shiki; Charlie in Fullmetal Alchemist: Brotherhood; Paulie and Tamago in One Piece; Reiji in Diabolik Lovers; Teppei in Toriko; Yoji Itami in GATE; Welf Crozzo in Is It Wrong To Try And Pick Up Girls In A Dungeon?; Mutsumi in Kiss Him, Not Me!; King Victor in The Royal Tutor; Riki Nendou in The Disastrous Life of Saiki K.; and Count Magnus in Vampire Hunter D